bis-med-it/SDMX-dashboard-generator/docs_src/troubleshooting.md

 # Troubleshooting

-This page contains information on common issues users encounter when using the app and how to avoid/fix them.
+This page contains information on common issues users encounter when using the SDMX-DG application and how to avoid/fix them.

 ## Use virtual environments